ruthgn/Beer-Recommender/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/ruthgn/Beer-Recommender/blob/main/LICENSE) file for details.
+This project is licensed under the GNU General Public License - see the [LICENSE](https://github.com/ruthgn/Beer-Recommender/blob/main/LICENSE) file for details.